Consumer Medicine Information

 Effect of alcohol

-Avoid alcohol when taking JURNISTA since their combined effect may cause drowsiness.
+You must not drink alcohol while taking JURNISTA since their combined effect may cause

 How to take the tablet

 JURNISTA is available in five different strengths.
 Your doctor will decide which strength